 You must book travel to the country that is specified in the decision on refusal of entry or expulsion.

 You must primarily pay your return travel home yourself.
-If you do not have any fund of your own or other resources, the Swedish Migration Agency can help you to reserve and pay for the ticket.
+If you do not have any money or other assets of your own, the Swedish Migration Agency can book and pay for your ticket.
 If you pay for the journey yourself, bear in mind that you must have valid documents for travel when booking your journey.

 If you buy a ticket with a stopover in a country in which you do not have a permit to remain, you risk paying a fine or being required by that country’s authorities to travel back to Sweden.
 Therefore, book a journey without a stopover in another Schengen country.
 The Swedish Migration Agency accepts no liability for travel you have booked yourself.
 If you choose to book a journey with a stopover in another Schengen country, you must ensure that you have the right to remain in the country by obtaining an entry visa for the country.